aMOPel/vim-log-print/README.md

 ## Caveats

+A lot of this functionality can be done with a **snippet plugin** like **ultisnips or vsnip**.

 The logprint string is determined every time you invoke the command based on the value of `&l:filetype or context_filetype#get_filetype()`.
 This means there are no autocmds involved, but there is a slight overhead for every call to the plugin.

-A lot of this functionality can be done with a **snippet plugin** like ultisnips or vsnip.

-Toggling the string on in a non empty line should rarely be useful, because in a logprint usually goes an expression, however you don't usually have expression laying around in your code, without using them somehow.
+Toggling the string on in a non empty line should rarely be useful, because in a logprint usually goes an expression, however you don't usually have expressions laying around in your code, without using them somehow.